Information Session: Is it just forgetfulness, or could it be dementia?

 Admission is free, but registration is required.

 You can register using the registration form.
-If you need help registering, please call Joyce Fitzgerald, community worker at Sociom.
+If you need help registering, please call Joyce Fitzgerald, a community worker at Sociom.
 You can reach her at 06 8997 4946.